AdaCore/gnatstudio/docs/users_guide/editing.rst

   You can also create a new view by holding the :kbd:`shift` key down while drag-and-dropping the editor (see :ref:`Moving_Windows`).
-This second method is preferred becasue you can then specify where you want to put the new view.
+This second method is preferred becasue you can specify where you want to put the new view.
 The default when using the menu is to put the new view on top of the current editor.

 .. index:: menu; file --> open